Psifi-Solutions/csrf-csrf/README.md

 <h2 id="background"> Background</h2>

 <p>
   This module provides the necessary pieces required to implement CSRF protection using the <a href="https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#double-submit-cookie">Double Submit Cookie Pattern</a>.
-This is a stateless CSRF protection pattern, if you are using sessions and would prefer a stateful CSRF strategy, please see <a href="https://github.com/Psifi-Solutions/csrf-sync">csrf-sync</a> for the <a href="https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#synchronizer-token-pattern">Synchroniser Token Pattern</a>.
+This is a stateless CSRF protection pattern, if you are using sessions it is highly recommended that you use <a href="https://github.com/Psifi-Solutions/csrf-sync">csrf-sync</a> for the <a href="https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#synchronizer-token-pattern">Synchroniser Token Pattern</a> instead.
 </p>

 <p>